ebrahimiG/SoftwareProject/README.md

 🔴 modeling : make sketch and wireframes and prototype

-🖋️ design : use the prototype for designin
+🖋️ design : use the prototype for designing

 🛠️ development : start the coding and testing